This Day In Music: August 31

 August 31, 1935 ~ Rockabilly, pop rock pianist, singer Dean Beard born in Santa Anna, Texas, USA ~ Dubbed “the West Texas Wild Man” and known for a number of moderately successful 1950s recordings, notably Rakin' & Scrapin' released in 1957 featuring saxophonist Jim Seals and drummer Dash Crofts of later Seals & Crofts-fame.
 Has also worked with the Champs ~ Beard passed away in 1989

 August 31, 1916 ~ Conductor, violinist Everett Lee born in Wheeling, Virginia, USA ~ Mentored by conductor Artur Rodzinski.
 First gained attention in 1943, playing violin and oboe in the pit orchestra for the Broadway opera Carmen Jones, an all-black retelling of Georges Bizet's Carmen.
 Would go on to conduct Leonard Bernstein's production of On The Town, making him the first African-American to regularly conduct a Broadway show.
 Also noted for guest conducting the Louisville Orchestra, making him the first African-American to conduct a white orchestra in the American South.
 Founded the interracial orchestra the Cosmopolitan Symphony Orchestra.
-Also closely associated with the New York City Opera, the Norrköping Symphony Orchestra, the New York Philharmonic, the Bogota Philharmonic Orchestra, and others ~ Lee passed away in 2022
+Also closely associated with the New York City Opera, the Norrköping Symphony Orchestra, the New York Philharmonic, and the Bogota Philharmonic Orchestra ~ Lee passed away in 2022

 August 31, 1911 ~ Ignacio Arsenio Travieso Scull, commonly known as bandleader, composer Arsenío Rodriguez, born in Matanzas, Cuba ~ Contributed to the development of son montuno, the basic template of modern-day salsa.
 Worked with the Orquesta Casino de la Playa, Septeto Boston, Antonio Arcana, Chano Pozo, Machito, Dizzy Gillespie, and Mario Bauzá ~ Scull passed away in 1970

 August 31, 1886 ~ Songwriter L Wolfe Gilbert, full name Louis Wolfe Gilbert, born in Odessa, Russian Empire ~ Perhaps best remembered for writing Down Yonder, first recorded by the Peerless Quartet in 1921, and for co-writing Ramona, first recorded by Paul Whiteman in 1928.
 Both songs have become standards, covered by numerous artists.
-Other well-known songs written or co-written by Gilbert include Waitin' For The Robert E Lee (Al Jolson), If I Didn't Know Your Husband And You Didn't Know My Wife (Whispering Jack Smith), Lucky Lindy (Vernon Dalhart), and Jeannine I Dream Of Lilac Time (Gene Austin) ~ Gilbert passed away in 1970
+Other well known songs written or co-written by Gilbert include Waitin' For The Robert E Lee (Al Jolson), If I Didn't Know Your Husband And You Didn't Know My Wife (Whispering Jack Smith), Lucky Lindy (Vernon Dalhart), and Jeannine I Dream Of Lilac Time (Gene Austin) ~ Gilbert passed away in 1970